 Autism: Be Aware of the Signs

 Each child is unique.
 Infants reach such milestones as waving bye-bye or smiling in response to a smile at different ages.
 Discuss any concerns with a doctor so the child can be screened.
 A child who is identified with an autism spectrum disorder (ASD) can begin getting special help.
 This may limit the symptoms and help the child lead a fuller life.
-Also available in Spanish and Polish.
+Also available in Spanish, French, and Polish.

 Children with Special Needs: Autism Spectrum Disorders